 We suggest reading the rest of their response, which goes into further detail and strikes the right balance between sympathetic and informative.

-65% of people are more brand loyal and 25% percent are less likely to go somewhere else or post negative things when their reviews are responded to.
-Furthermore, 50% of people claim they will leave a review for a business if requested to.
+65% of people are more brand loyal, and 25% percent are less likely to go somewhere else or post negative things when their reviews are responded to.
+Furthermore, 50% of people claim they will leave a review for a business if requested.

 “Hi [Customer Name],

 It’s great to hear that you enjoyed [specific product/service mentioned].
 All of us at [business name] were proud to hear your comments!